aurora-opensource/au/docs/develop.md

     You can directly use the instructions below, which we adapted from [this guide](https://admcpr.com/what-the-fork/).

-    !!! warning "TODO"
-        We need to try these instructions, in detail, to make sure they work.
-Somebody should create a PR to remove this warning---and do so from a clone which was originally tracking the main repository, but which transitioned to a fork by following these very instructions.

     1. **[Create the fork][fork] on GitHub.**

            You will need to note the name of your fork, in the format `user_name/repo_name`.